The Seven Seals of Revelation Have Been Opened!

 These are the conditions and events Jesus Christ said to look for right before His return!

-The Fifth Seal of Revelation: The Great Tribulation
+The Fifth Seal: The Great Tribulation

 Verses 9-11 of Revelation 6 describe the next of these seven seals.
 This passage begins, “And when he had opened the fifth seal, I saw under the altar the souls of them, that were slain for the word of God …” (Revelation 6:9).
 This is discussing God’s own people—people who knew God and the true gospel—being killed.